Tabaré Vázquez: Second presidency of Uruguay (2015–2020)

 In February 2010, a poll showed that he would finish the term ended on 1 March 2010 with an historic 61% of the approval.
 Vázquez finally left office with an 80% approval rating.
 He formally accepted his candidacy for the 2014 election in February 2013.
 Renominated by the Broad Front for the presidency with running mate Raúl Fernando Sendic on 1 June, he came up just a few thousand votes short of winning the presidency outright in 26 October election.
 He was returned to office in the 30 November runoff, defeating right-wing candidate Luis Lacalle Pou of the National Party by 53% to 41% in the second round.
 Vázquez took office on 1 March 2015, succeeding José Mujica.
 After assuming the position, he also became the President pro tempore of UNASUR until 23 April 2016, as he succeeded at the same time José Mujica who was holding the presidency of this international organization.
 On 9 September 2017, his running mate and Vice President Raúl Fernando Sendic resigned after he was accused allegedly of misusing public funds while heading state oil company Ancap.
 Sendic's bad image began with a scandal over his non-existent degree in Human Genetics in 2016, and deeply damaged the image of Vázquez and his government which already suffered from historically low approval.

 Personal life and death

 Vázquez married María Auxiliadora Delgado on 23 October 1964 in the Montevideo parish of Los Vascos.
 She died of a heart attack on 31 July 2019.
 They had three biological children together and an adopted son.

 On 20 August 2019, President Vázquez revealed that he suffered from a lung nodule with malignant appearance.
 Nevertheless, he announced his intention of finishing his presidential term on 1 March 2020 as planned.
 At mid-November, it was confirmed by authorities of the Public Health Ministry that his lung cancer was cured.
 On 27 November 2020, the rumor spread of his worsening state of health and a Republica journalist announced that his cancer had metastasized to the pancreas.
 That day, his son reported that his father was in home hospitalization after suffering an acute thrombosis in his left leg, but was recovering.

-He died of his lung cancer in Montevideo on 6 December 2020, at age 80.
+He died of lung cancer in Montevideo on 6 December 2020, at age 80.
 President Luis Lacalle Pou declared three days of national mourning following his death and said that Uruguay "lost a prominent scientist and a citizen defender of human rights".
 His funeral was held in "intimacy" due to the COVID-19 pandemic and he was buried at Cementerio de La Teja in Montevideo alongside his wife.
 During the funeral procession, thousands of people took to the streets to see him off to applause and cheers.
 The night before a national applause was called from the balconies.